 The Town that is the heart of Teignbridge

-The introduction of part-night lighting has begun in Kingsteignton.
+Devon County Council are introducing part-night lighting throughout Devon.
 You may notice that the street lights near your home are being switched off between 12 midnight and 6 am in the morning.
 This is being carried out in order to save energy.

-We currently have a vacancy for a Councillor to serve the West Ward.
+We currently have two vacancies for Councillors to serve the West Ward.

 For further information regarding this position and to download an application form, please go to the Latest News page.